-1. Based on prices for manufactured homes (Clayton West) sold in Fresno County, as advertised in March 2023.

-2. Charged by the Fresno County Transportation Authority.

-- 3. Charged by the San Joaquin Valley Unified Air District. - 4.
+- 1. Based on prices for manufactured homes (Clayton West) sold in Fresno County, as advertised in March 2023. - 2.
+Charged by the Fresno County Transportation Authority. - 3.
+Charged by the San Joaquin Valley Unified Air District. - 4.
 Only required for properties within the (WUI) wildland urban interface (generally the Sierra (North and South) and Coalinga Regional Plan Areas).
 The majority of the county is not within a WUI area and is not within a fire hazard severity zone (state or local responsibility areas) as determined by CalFire. - 5.
 Assumes the maximum authorized of \$4.79 per square foot.
 This is the fee charged by Fresno Unified and Clovis Unified, although some charge less and some (Sierra Unified) do not collect any developer fees. - 6.
 Reflects need for drilling down as deep as 300 feet and two-acre minimum parcel size for an onsite wastewater treatment system (OWTS or septic). - 7.
 Tank size and household assumptions: 500 lb/2 pph, 750 lb/3 pph, and 1,000 lb/4 pph. - 8.
+Room air conditioners were assumed for each bedroom in the 560- and 832-square foot homes (installed in the wall or window).
+A central air conditioning unit was assumed for the 960-square foot home. - 9.
 Based on sales price for 19 unimproved parcels that are between two and five acres, have access to well water, are suitable for onsite septic systems, and are available for purchase in unincorporated county (Gravesboro, Sanger, Squaw Valley, Tollhouse), as advertised on Zillow in March 2023.
-Total sales prices ranged from \$12,500 to \$70,000, with \$29,000 representing lower quartile, \$49,000 representing average, and \$60,000 representing upper quartile. - 9.
+Total sales prices ranged from \$12,500 to \$70,000, with \$29,000 representing lower quartile, \$49,000 representing average, and \$60,000 representing upper quartile. - 10.
 Based on HCD Income Limits, 2022.